bw0rth/pync/docs/source/common/network-testing.rst

       ...
       pync: connect to host.example.com port 80 (tcp) failed: Connection refused

-You can also scan multiple ports on a machine by passing a range of port numbers.
+You can also test multiple ports on a machine by passing a range of port numbers.
 See :doc:`../usage/port-scanning` for more.